-As Britain celebrates its monarch in 2016, the year marking HM Queen Elizabeth II’s 90th birthday, The Rubens at the Palace rises to the occasion, too, with the launch of its special Royal Afternoon Tea.
-Guests can now savour this great British tradition while taking in the view of Buckingham Palace’s Royal Mews afforded by the hotel’s lavish Palace Lounge, making them feel like royalty themselves.
+In 2016, The Rubens at the Palace launched of its Royal Afternoon Tea, in celebration of Queen Elizabeth II’s 90th birthday.
+Guests can experience this great British tradition while taking in the view of Buckingham Palace’s Royal Mews in the hotel’s lavish Palace Lounge.

 But it’s more than the hotel’s regal setting that has given this Afternoon Tea its royal flair.
 Inspiration for each individual taste has been taken from firm culinary favourites of the Royal Family and the food served at royal events.

 Inspired by the 1953 Coronation banquet of Queen Elizabeth II, Coronation chicken is among the savoury items on the menu.
 And Arbroath Smokie, a smoked haddock from Angus in Scotland, was a known favourite of Queen Mary I, Queen of Scots, giving the Scottish specialty a place on the menu, too.
 The fillet of beef, meanwhile, is featured in honour of the Queen Mother, who for many years was a joint patron of the Aberdeen Angus Cattle Society.